New Ponemon Report: Too Many Organizations Don’t Have a Plan to Respond to Incidents

 Based on the findings of the Ponemon report, organizations can improve their cyber resilience by arming employees with the most modern tools available to aid their work, such as AI and machine learning.
 Implementing a strategy that orchestrates human intelligence with these tools can help organizations create effective incident response plans.

-To learn more about the full results of the Ponemon report, download “The Third Annual Study on the Cyber Resilient Organization” and sign up for our March 27 webinar: “Growing Your Organization’s Cyber Resilience in 2018.”
+To learn more about the full results of the Ponemon report, download “The Third Annual Study on the Cyber Resilient Organization” and watch the on-demand webinar: “Growing Your Organization’s Cyber Resilience in 2018.”